Robsteranium/csvwr/README.md

 cat(j, file="metadata.json")
 ```

-For a complete introduction to the library please see the vignette [Read and Write CSVW in R](vignettes/read-write-csvw.html).
+For a complete introduction to the library please see the `vignette("read-write-csvw")`.

 ## Installation